Kamal-Sadek/Liberal-Crime-Squad/README.md

 To tap into this newfound science, Activate a Liberal who has a science skill of 1 or greater, go into the 'D - Recruitment' menu, and '5 - Augment' task.
 From here, you can select a Brave Liberal Pioneer to test this new technology and advance the Liberal Cause.

+## Save Files

+You can now have multiple save files!
+When you load up LCS, you have the option to choose from previous save files or make a new one.
+So you can now hold the battle against the Conservative Swine in multiple dimensions!

-Go Forth, and Persue your Liberal Agenda!
+Go Forth, and Pursue your Liberal Agenda!